June Grass FAQ

-Filamentous, floating marine algae from the genus Cladophora is called “June Grass” in Florida.
+Floating marine algae, probably from the genus Cladophora, is called “June Grass” in Florida.
 It is not really a grass and it is present on Panhandle beaches in June and many other warm months.

 Is June Grass harmful to people?

-No, June Grass is not harmful to people who are enjoying the beach.
+No, June Grass does not seem to be harmful to people who are enjoying the beach.
 Consuming it is probably not a good idea.
 It will get in your hair and in your bathing suit if you choose to swim while there is a lot of it in the water.

 When June Grass is heavy there may be other organisms in the mix such as sargassum, jellies (some sting, some don’t), and you may hear people talking about “sea lice”.
 Don’t be alarmed: there are no actual sea lice.